 Moving out of your parents’ home and into your own place is a classic rite of passage, and one of the first big steps towards becoming an independent adult.
 But with great power comes great responsibility.

-Here are the 10 things you need to know before you move out on your own.
+Here are the 10 things you need to know before you move out on your own on the Gold Coast of Queensland.

 Don’t Settle For The First One